mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 transaction state and _autocommit_ mode.
 In order to be that, MaxScale parses statements going through it.

-However, if a transaction is commited or rolled back, or the autocommit mode is changed using a prepared statement, MaxScale will miss that and its internal state will be incorrect, until the transaction state or autocommit mode is changed using an explicit statement.
+However, if a transaction is committed or rolled back, or the autocommit mode is changed using a prepared statement, MaxScale will miss that and its internal state will be incorrect, until the transaction state or autocommit mode is changed using an explicit statement.